 fugitive, Maya, I do not wish to bring you harm.”

-“I trust that you won’t.
-I know you are not going to kill me,” I began.
+“I know you are not going to kill me,” I began.

 “Maya, I kill no more.
 But there is a bounty for my fangs.
 I defied a direct order, and for that I

 He looked grim.
 I have been put in danger by his confiding in me.
-This vampire trusts me I
+This vampire trusts me.
+He is

 “Please, stay.
 I feel like you are safer here with me.
 I know that’s silly,” I stepped into his

 personal space again, “I want you here with me.”